conlect/slack-invite/README.md

 # Laravel 5 Slack Invite

-Automatically invite users to your Slack team when they register for you site.
+Automatically invite users to your Slack team when they register for your site.

 ## Usage